Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Bellevue

-A relaxed suburban city with tons of shopping, parks, and family-friendly amenities.
+A relaxed suburban city known for its shopping districts, parks, and family-friendly amenities.

 Olympia

-Olympia is Washington state’s capitol, located at the south end of the Puget Sound.
-One of the best things to do in Olympia is to visit the Capitol Campus and the Legislative Building, which is open for daily tours.
+Olympia is Washington State’s capital city, located on the southern shores of Puget Sound.
+One of the most popular things to do in Olympia is visiting the Capitol Campus.
+There are free tours of the Legislative Building, the Governor’s Mansion, and the campus gardens for those who want to see this state landmark.

 Bainbridge Island

-A laid-back and artsy city on a popular island in the Puget Sound.
+A laid-back and artistic city on a popular Puget Sound island.

-Most of the sights, shopping boutiques, events, and other things to do in Bainbridge Island are in Winslow.
-This downtown area is only a 10-minute walk from the ferry terminal.
-The island is also full of fun parks like the large and foresty Fort Ward State Park, and the recreation-focused Battle Point Park.
+Most of the sights, boutique shops, wine-tasting rooms, and other things to do in Bainbridge Island are in Winslow.
+Its compact commercial area is just a 10-minute walk from the ferry terminal.
+But go beyond Winslow to check out the city’s fun green spaces like the large and forested Fort Ward State Park and the recreation-heavy Battle Point Park.

-Since Bainbridge is tiny for a city, it feels more like a small town.
-Places close early on Bainbridge, so expect quiet, relaxing evenings instead of wild nights here.
+Bainbridge is a small city, though its size makes it feel more akin to a small town.
+Places close early on Bainbridge so expect quiet, relaxing evenings instead of wild nights here.

 Yakima

-Yakima is a city in central Washington nicknamed the “Palm Springs of Washington.”
-It gets around 300 days of sunshine a year and is surrounded by some of the most fertile land in the region.
+Yakima is a city in central Washington.
+It’s nicknamed the “Palm Springs of Washington” because it gets around 300 days of sunshine a year.
+The city is surrounded by some of the most fertile land in the region.

 The Yakima Valley is also ripe with possibilities for outdoor excursions.
-There are opportunities for rafting, fishing, hiking, and biking.
-This makes it the perfect place for adventure-seekers.
-Get planning with our local guide to what to do in Yakima.
+Go river rafting through the Yakima Canyon Valley, camp at the nearby Yakima Sportsman State Park, or hike along the Cowiche Canyon Trail.
+Get planning with our local guide on what to do in Yakima.

 Redmond

-A techy city on the Eastside with a popular concert venue park and bike-friendly trails.
+A tech-focused city on the Eastside with a popular concert venue park and excellent bike trails.

 Microsoft and Nintendo of America are the two tech giants responsible for putting Redmond on the map.
 Both give the city its distinctive techy culture.

-Outside of the two companies, Marymoor Park is Redmond’s biggest draw.
+Outside of these two companies, Marymoor Park is Redmond’s biggest draw.
 The park is a popular concert venue.
-It also has walking trails, a rock climbing wall, a dog park, and many areas for recreational activities.
-Redmond is a bike-friendly city, with many options for cyclists to get around town or into Seattle easily.
+It also has walking trails, a rock climbing wall, a dog park, and areas for soccer, baseball, and other sports.

 Walla Walla